DJDevon3/CircuitPython/Airlift AdafruitIO Test/README.md

 # Serial and TFT Output Example:

-This demo code will connect to your AdafruitIO feed key named "sense-temp" and post a float temperature value in Fareinheit from the on-board BMP280 sensor.
+This demo code will connect to your AdafruitIO feed key named "sense-temp" and POST a float temperature value in Fareinheit from the on-board BMP280 sensor.
+It will then GET and return the same value.
+This should complete the basics you need to start interacting with your AdafruitIO feeds and dashboard.
+Finally it will tell you how long until the next update (configurable with sleep timer).
 ```
 Auto-reload is on.
 Simply save files over USB to run them or enter REPL to disable.
 code.py output: